Yxwww/yuxi-site/posts/darkmode.md

 - Observation:
   - Looks like tailwind dark mode came with the http request
-  - What's an effecient way to render darkmode in SSG?
+  - What's an effecient way to render darkmode in SSR/SSG?
 - Consideration:
   - Landing page should be static instead of server rendered
   - Could fix hydration issue if done correctly

 ## Future plan

-- use a dropdown select component to support user to select system preference state
+- use a dropdown <select /> component to support user to select "system preference state", "always light", and "always dark".
+  - sync "prefer system theme" state with toggle UI
 - if user select system preferences, app should detect theme change when system theme is changed
-  - long polling, check system darkmode every 5 mins ?
+  - long polling, check system theme pref every 5 mins
-  - checkout on window focused?
+  - check system pref on window focused
 - checkout the last hypothesis: rendering darkmode on server approach
   - is there a request header you can specify user theme preference?